 From outsourcing to intelligence arbitrage

-The old model: labor arbitrage
+The old model: labour arbitrage

 The new model: intelligence arbitrage